Afghanistan country brief

 Legally mandated quotas and targets are used to increase women's participation in Afghanistan's legislative bodies.
 The 2004 Constitution introduced a quota system to ensure at least one-third representation in the national parliament.
 Subsequent electoral legislation has introduced quotas for women in provincial councils.

 Afghanistan's 34 provinces are the primary administrative divisions.
 Each province is divided into districts, which total 398.
 Each province has a provincial government under a governor, appointed by the president (United States Institute of Peace, 2015).

 In 2004, Hamid Karzai was elected President in the in first poll of the post-Taliban era.
 He was re-elected in August 2009.
 The first post-Taliban era elections for the Wolesi Jirga and provincial councils were held in September 2005.
 Following selection of Meshrano Jirga members, the new National Assembly sat for the first time in December 2005.
-Elections for the second Wolesi Jirga took place in September 2010.
+Elections for the second and third Wolesi Jirga took place in 2010 and 2018.

-Following closely contested elections in mid-2014, the two final presidential candidates, Ashraf Ghani and Abdullah Abdullah, formed a National Unity Government under a political arrangement agreed on 21 September 2014.
-Dr Ghani was inaugurated as President of Afghanistan on 29 September, with Dr Abdullah assuming the new role of Chief Executive Officer.
+Following closely contested elections in mid-2014, the two final presidential candidates, Dr Ghani was inaugurated as President of Afghanistan and Dr Abdullah assumed the role of Chief Executive Officer.
 After the 2019 Presidential Elections, Dr Ghani retained the presidency, and Dr Abdullah became the Chairman of the High Council for National Reconciliation.

 Resolute Support Mission